 The aluminum frame of the Zoe Traveler XLS keeps the weight down to a comfortable 11 lbs.
 This makes this travel stroller light enough to sling over your shoulder for those times when you’re not using it.
 It also means that this stroller is tough enough to withstand the bumps and grinds of regular use.

-Part of what makes the Zoe Traveler XLC one of our favorite travel strollers are its excellent ease-of-use score.
+Part of what makes the Zoe Traveler XLC one of our favorite travel strollers is its excellent ease-of-use score.
 The unit has a very simple, one-handed folding system.
 And it folds down to a size small enough to fit into most overhead storage bins.
 It also has an oversized canopy and can fully-recline for sleeping.

-There are loads of accessories available for this model as well such as an organizer, an entertainment holder, stroller backpack, and more.
+There are loads of accessories available for this model as well such as an organizer, an entertainment holder, a stroller backpack, and more.
 And they are all designed with the same attention-to-detail as the unit itself.